ronpang/WizFi360-cpy/README.md

 3.[WizFi360 Vs ESP8266][link-AT comparison]

 By using WIZnet's WizFi360-EVB-PICO, it required to use AT commands to control WizFi360 to communicate to the world

+## :lotus_position_man: Upadtes

+### MQTT:

+1. Allow to change MQTT Publish topic after connected to adafruit IO
+2. Accept JSON method
+3. WizFi360 could accept Maximum 3 Subscribe topics

 ## 📚Required Software
 ### Bundles: